artefactual/archivematica/hack/README.md

 1. Edit `MCPClient-base.Dockerfile`.
 2. Build image with new tag.
-3. Update the `FROM` instruciton in `MCPClient.Dockerfile` to use it.
+3. Update the `FROM` instruction in `MCPClient.Dockerfile` to use it.
 4. Build the image of the `archivematica-mcp-client` service.
 5. Test it.
 6. Publish image.